How to De-Reserves Reserves: Admissions to Technical Colleges in India: Implementation of Reservations and De-reservations

 Consider the following example to see the inefficiency of multi-run DA. \begin{example} There are two institutions $a$ and $b$, each of which has two positions.
 Both reserve one position for OBC and consider the other as open-category.
 There are four applicants: $i_{1}$, $i_{2}$, $i_{3}$, and $i_{4}$.
 Suppose $t_{i_{1}}=t_{i_{2}}=GC$ and $t_{i_{3}}=t_{i_{4}}=OBC$.
 The merit scores of applicants are ranked from highest to lowest as $i_{1}-i_{2}-i_{3}-i_{4}$.
 Applicants' true preferences are given below:

 In the first iteration of DA, applicants $i_{1}$ and $i_{2}$ are considered in institution $a$, while applicants $i_{3}$ and $i_{4}$ are considered in institution $b$.
 Since $i_{1}$ and $i_{2}$ are GC candidates, they are considered only for an open-category seat in institution $a$. $i_{1}$ is tentatively held for the open-category seat while $i_{2}$ is rejected.
 In institution $b$, applicant $i_{3}$ is tentatively held by the open-category seat and applicant $i_{4}$ is tentatively held by the OBC seat.
 Now, $i_{2}$ applies to $b$.
 Institution $b$ holds $i_{2}$ for the open-category seat and $i_{3}$ for the OBC seat.
 Applicant $i_{4}$ is rejected from $b$ in return.
 Next, $i_{4}$ applies $a$ and is held by the OBC seat.
 The outcome is $\left( \right)$.
 The first iteration of the deferred acceptance is the final iteration since no de-reservation occurs. \end{example} Applicants $i_{2}$ and $i_{4}$ are assigned their least favorite institutions.
-It is caused by an \emph{unnecessary rejection chain}, which can be prevented by carefully executing de-reservations within institutions' choice rules.
+It is caused by an \emph{unnecessary rejection chain}, which can be prevented by carefully executing de-reservations within institutions' choice rules.\footnote{Kesten's (2010) \emph{Efficiency Adjusted Deferred Acceptance }algorithm provides efficiency gain over student-proposing deferred acceptance algorithm by preventing unnecessary rejection chains via students' consent decisions.
+Efficiency gain over the multi-run DA is obtained by re-designing institutions' selection procedures, which we explain in Section 4. }